DoctorLai/Tron-FAQ/README.md

 54. How can i valid one address is valid?
 > the account is a public key created from private key, you can verify it according to this: https://developers.tron.network/docs/account

+55. I already set up fullnode and solidity node, so my question is how can i listen to new transaction received by given address ?
+> Loop through the blocks or use event-plugin：https://developers.tron.network/docs/event-subscribe